SJTU-IPADS/PowerInfer/README.md

 - x86-64 CPU (with AVX2 instructions) on Linux
 - x86-64 CPU and NVIDIA GPU on Linux
 - Apple M Chips on macOS (As we do not optimize for Mac, the performance improvement is not significant now.)

+And new features coming soon:

+- Mistral-7B model
+- Online fine-grained FFN offloading to GPU
+- Metal backend for sparse inference on macOS

 ## Getting Started

 - [Installation](##setup--installation)